nocoolnametom/blog/content/fun_finds_in_the_jspp.md

 > Ni-Tah-Teh, or four times ten and 2

-Unfortunately, from Wikipedia, that horrible cesspit of anti-Mormon lies, evil Egyptologists have reconstructed the sounds of ancient Egyptian hieroglyphics, which were representational of Egyptian consonants, forty and two would have been pronounced something akin to:
+Unfortunately, from Wikipedia, that horrible cesspit of anti-Mormon lies, evil Egyptologists have reconstructed the sounds of ancient Egyptian hieroglyphics, which were representational of Egyptian consonants.
+They claim that forty and two would have been pronounced something akin to:

 > ḥAmí sínway

-Huh…  Those two descriptions don't really look all that similar at all.
+Huh...
+Those two descriptions don't really look all that similar at all.
 I think someone is making something up.
 Not to mention that Joseph also has some characters for the Egyptians numerals that look nothing like any form of Egyptians numeral systems yet discovered.
 Man, those Egyptologists are either really stupid or really dastardly, aren't they?

 ----------------------------------------------

-## I Saw a Mighty *Angls-men* Fly
+## I Saw a Mighty *Angls-man* Fly

 [Sample of Pure Language, between circa 4 and circa 20 March 1832](http://josephsmithpapers.org/paperSummary/sample-of-pure-language-between-circa-4-and-circa-20-march-1832)